 If you’re wanting to try Air NZ business class, then Auckland Airport is where you should depart from – for two good reasons.

-First up, you’ll enjoy acess to the private Business Premier check-in area.
+First up, you’ll enjoy access to the private Business Premier check-in area.
 Simply waltz through the doors and wait for a friendly agent to personally assist you with the check-in process (no lines!).
 Once you have your boarding pass and priority screening fast-track in hand, a private elevator will whisk you to Immigration NZ, allowing you to bypass the masses.

 Once you’ve cleared security, you’ll have the opportunity to visit the Air New Zealand Auckland Lounge.
 The Lounge features a number of different spaces to relax and kick back in, including a full length outdoor terrace complete with living plant wall and sweeping tarmac views.
 As a flagship offering, the Air NZ Auckland Lounge doesn’t disappoint.